ssh-mitm/ssh-mitm/doc/user_guide/configuration.rst

       fallback-password =

    :option boolean close-pubkey-enumerator-with-session: :bdg-primary-line:`True` :bdg-primary:`False` |br|
       Closes the public key enumerator when the session is closed.
-Useful for hiding traces of enumeration activities.
+Useful for hiding traces of user validity oracle queries.
    :option string remote-host: |br|
       Specifies the remote host to connect to for authentication.
 Default is ``127.0.0.1``.
    :option integer remote-port: |br|